marduklev/skin.titan.mod.beta.leia/README.md

 # skin.titan MOD

-This skin is a Mod a the great Titan Skin (created by  Marcelveldt) for Kodi.
+This skin is a Mod of the great Titan Skin (created by  Marcelveldt) for Kodi.

 USE OFFICIAL VERSION FROM KODI REPO OR THE BETA VERSION FROM EMBY REPO ONLY!
 IF YOU ARE UNLUCKY WITH THAT MOD